 - If you are taking any other NSAID.

-- If your child or teenager has or is getting better from flu signs, chickenpox, or other viral infections.
-The risk of a very bad problem called Reye’s syndrome may be raised.
+- If the patient is a child.
+This drug is not approved for use in children.
+The risk of a severe problem called Reye’s syndrome may be raised in children or teenagers who have or are getting better from flu-like symptoms, chickenpox, or other viral infections.
 Do not give this drug to a child or teenager who has or is getting better from a viral infection.

 This is not a list of all drugs or health problems that interact with this drug.